-Figure 18-1.
-Prototype exchange set structure
+Figure 18-1 - Prototype exchange set structure

-Determine what naming conventions, if any must apply to individual components of the exchange set - dataset files, exchange sets, and support files.
+Determine what naming conventions, if any, must apply to individual components of the exchange set - dataset files, exchange sets, and support files.
 Naming conventions are generally not needed for message-based or service modes of data delivery, but a unique identifier will generally be needed for each message or service transaction.

 Services